 When are the best times to eat carbs, protein and fat, what should your portion size be and what are your guideline daily amounts?
 Choose wisely and you can eat healthily around the clock...

 Nutritional needs vary depending on your sex, size, age and activity levels so use this chart as a general guide only.
-The chart shows the daily amounts recommended for a healthy, balanced diet for maintaining rather than losing or gaining weight.
-Typically men need more nutrients than women with the exception of salt and fibre.
+The chart shows the Reference Intakes (RI) or daily amounts recommended for an average person to achieve a healthy, balanced diet for maintaining rather than losing or gaining weight.
+The RIs for fat, saturates, sugars and salt are all maximum amounts, while those for carbs and protein are figures you should aim to meet each day.
+There is no RI for fibre although health experts suggest we have 30g a day.

 Numbers and figures are all very well but how does this relate to you?
 Personalise your portions with our handy guide to finding the right serving size: